“Now that he ascended, what is it but that he also descended first into the lower parts of the earth?”

 Isaiah 24:8 Who is this King of glory?
 The LORD strong and mighty, The LORD mighty in battle.

-Isaiah 49:24-2524 Shall the prey be taken from the mighty, Or the captives of the righteous be delivered?25 But thus says the LORD: " Even the captives of the mighty shall be taken away, And the prey of the terrible be delivered; For I will contend with him who contends with you, And I will save your children.
+25 But thus says the LORD: " Even the captives of the mighty shall be taken away, And the prey of the terrible be delivered; For I will contend with him who contends with you, And I will save your children.

 Colossians 2:15 And having spoiled principalities and powers, he made a shew of them openly, triumphing over them in it.